 - Hall of Fame Best Practice Award Plaque and Golden Bust.

 Being an Inductee in the Hall of Fame, comes with the honor of having your achievements crowned, along with a bust that permanently etch your image into health care history.

-Especially, to those who contributed to health care transformation in the Post Affordable Care Act world – from 2008 and beyond.
+Especially, to those who lost their lives to COVID19 and contributed to health care transformation in the Post Affordable Care Act world – from 2008 and beyond.

 What’s In It For You? ….
 Lifetime Benefits